PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image46.png"
-style="width:2.77164in;height:2.51572in" />
+style="width:2.50903in;height:2.27736in" />

 ### Adding Support for Page Navigation

-As you recall, you cannot display Power BI report page tabs to the user in a multi-language report because page tabs do not support localization.
+As you recall, you cannot display Power BI report page tabs to the user in a multi-language report because page tabs in a Power BI report do not support localization.
 Therefore, you must provide some other means for users to navigate from page to page.
 This can be accomplished using a design technique where you add shapes to a report which act as buttons.
 When the user clicks on a shape, the shape will apply a bookmark to navigate to another page.
 Let's step through the process of building a navigation menu that supports localization using measures from the **Localized Labels** table.

 The first thing you need to do is to hide every page in the report except for the first page which acts as the landing page.